All Episodes

 There is no rationale.

-Uh that is a recipe for disaster.
+That is a recipe for disaster.

 And it's driven the French economy into a hole.

-Austria had a two-party system where it made no difference whether you voted for the uh slightly left of center candidate or the slightly right of center candidate, they governed in the same uh left of right of left of center coalition for forty years until Austrians finally wised up uh and decided they'd like a choice.
+Whether you voted for the slightly left-of-center candidate or the slightly right of center candidate, they governed in the same left of, right-of-left of center coalition for 40 years until Austrians finally wised up and decided they'd like a choice.

 A two-party system needs two parties.

-Right now, what the American people want is people who will do what Rush does and what m Mark Levin does in his uh new book, and they will stand up and make the case for liberty.
+Right now, what the American people want is people who will do what Rush does and what Mark Levin does in his new book, and they will stand up and make the case for liberty.

-We've got one party doing a very good job of making the case for big government, massive spending, uh uh multi-trillion dollar debts that will ensure our children and grandchildren never have the opportunity to live the American dream.
+We've got one party doing a very good job of making the case for big government, massive spending, multi-trillion dollar debts that will ensure our children and grandchildren never have the opportunity to live the American dream.

 We've got one party doing that brilliantly, brilliantly, to the nth degree.

-So we don't need we don't need Democrat light.
+So we don't need Democrat light.

-Uh what uh a substantial chunk of people in this country want, and maybe it's not fifty-one percent yet.
+What a substantial chunk of people in this country want, and maybe it's not 51% yet, maybe it's not 51%, but it's actually mighty close.

-Uh and that is a big tent.
+And that is a big tent.

-Uh the Republican Party is a big tent.
+The Republican Party is a big tent.

 You've got your social conservatives, you've got your libertarians, you've got your fiscal conservatives, you've got your national security conservatives.